Inflectra/rapise-dynamics365-samples/UnifiedServiceDeskAndWeb/README.md

 ## UnifiedServiceDeskAndWeb

-This sample demonstrates how to interact with Internet Explorer and Unified Service Desk desktop client within a single scenario.
+This sample demonstrates how to interact with Internet Explorer and Unified Service Desk desktop client within a joint scenario.

 ## Key Points